Keeping fish in aquariums or garden ponds is a popular hobby.

 Tips for keeping healthier fish:

-make sure you are catering for the specific needs of the fish species you are keeping and not mixing aggressive with passive species;
+Make sure you are catering for the specific needs of the fish species you are keeping and not mixing aggressive with passive species.

-maintain good water quality in your tank or pond;
+Maintain good water quality in your tank or pond.

-remove and dispose of sick fish quickly;
+Remove and dispose of sick fish quickly and responsibly.

-don’t overcrowd your tank or pond.
+Don’t overcrowd your tank or pond.